What are the best shooting modes to use and why?

 2. Aperture priority (A or Av) mode

-Aperture priority is the next most popular shooting mode after program mode for beginners.
-It is also the most popular choice for portrait photographers who don’t want to shoot in manual mode.
+Aperture priority mode is the next most popular shooting mode after program mode for beginners.
+It’s also the most popular choice for portrait photographers who don’t want to shoot in manual mode.

-With aperture priority you prioritise aperture as being the most important factor in the exposure triangle.
+With aperture priority you prioritise aperture as the most important exposure setting.
 You set the aperture of the lens and the camera will select the correct shutter speed for an accurate exposure.

-Aperture priority gives you creative control over the depth of field of your image when you change the f-stops up or down, whilst most of the time (I’ll get back to this in a moment) ensuring a correctly exposed image.
+Aperture priority gives you creative control over the depth of field for a sharp or blurry background when you change the f-stops up or down.
+It then sets an appropriate shutter speed for a correctly exposed image (but can get confused).

 An aperture of f2.8 will have a shallow depth of field and a blurred background, while f22 will have a deep depth of field with more front to back sharpness.

-Just remember to keep an eye on the shutter speed that has been selected to make sure that it isn’t too slow for your needs.
-Because the camera doesn’t know if you’re handholding it, or have it fixed to a tripod, it could set a shutter speed that is too slow to handhold without camera shake appearing in your image.
+Just remember to keep an eye on the shutter speed your camera sets to make sure that it isn’t too slow for your needs.
+Your camera doesn’t know if you’re handholding it, or have it fixed to a tripod, so it could set a shutter speed that’s too slow to avoid camera shake in photos.

-Alternatively, you might be photographing fast moving subjects, but the camera doesn’t know that, and the shutter speed might be too slow to freeze their movement.
+Alternatively, you might be photographing fast moving subjects, but the camera doesn’t know that.
+So the shutter speed might be too slow to freeze subject movement.
 In both instances you’ll end up with a blurry image.

 Shooting modes aperture priorityCamera settings: aperture f2.8, shutter speed 1/640, ISO 200